Mass media in Afghanistan

-The mass media in Afghanistan is monitored by the Ministry of Information and Culture (MoIC), and includes broadcasting, digital and printing.
+The mass media in Afghanistan is monitored by the Ministry of Information and Culture, and includes broadcasting, digital and printing.
 It is mainly in Dari and Pashto, the official languages of the nation.
-It was reported in 2019 that Afghanistan had over 107 TV stations and 284 radio stations, including 100s of print media and over 1,800 online media outlets.
-After the return of the Islamic Emirate of Afghanistan (IEA) in 2021, there was a concern that the mass media will significantly decrease in the country.
-The number of digital media outlets is steadily increasing with the help of Facebook, Instagram, TikTok, Twitter, YouTube, and other such online platforms.
-IEA's spokesman Zabihullah Mujahid suggested that the media should be in line with Sharia and national interests.
+Prior to the return of the Islamic Emirate in 2021, Afghanistan had over 107 TV stations and 284 radio stations, including 100s of print media and over 1,800 online media outlets.
+The number of digital media outlets is steadily increasing again with the help of Facebook, Instagram, TikTok, Twitter, YouTube, and other such online platforms.
+Islamic Emirate's spokesman Zabihullah Mujahid has emphasized that the media should be in line with Sharia and Afghanistan's national interests.

+Following the Taliban’s return to power in 2021, media outlets and freedom of expression in Afghanistan have been severely restricted.
+Nai in Exile, an Afghan media advocacy group, said the Taliban are increasingly using Afghanistan’s private media as tools of state propaganda rather than relying only on censorship and violence.
+According to the group, outlets are forced to follow Taliban-approved narratives, language, and editorial rules, while banned content is suppressed and media are used to spread fear through propaganda material such as military displays and forced confessions.
+The group warned that this environment is severely damaging independent journalism and could undermine the credibility of private media in any future post-Taliban period.